-Please note that the Department is piloting the submission of electronic files for practical coursework via WebLearn this year.
+Please note that the Department has recently implemented the submission of electronic files for practical coursework via WebLearn.
 The instructions for what you need to do are included below - if you encounter any problems please notify Philippa Moss as soon as possible.
 We welcome your feedback on this method too.

-For each experiment a report must be typed or word-processed and converted to a pdf file prior to submission via the WebLearn site "Materials: Undergraduates - 17-18 Y1 Practical Submissions".
+For each experiment a report must be typed or word-processed and converted to a pdf file prior to submission via the WebLearn site "Materials: Undergraduates - 18-19 Y1 Practical Submissions".